 Another type of external hard disk storage is network attached storage (NAS).
 It allows you to connect a hard drive directly to your computer network, so you can store files centrally without investing in a server.

-A new type of computer storage device is emerging.
-Solid state storage works like the memory card in a camera.
-With no moving parts, it can store and access data much quicker than magnetic hard drives.
+Solid state storage devices work like the memory card in a camera.
+With no moving parts, a sold state device can store and access data much quicker than magnetic hard drives.

-Solid state drives are still relatively expensive compared to standard hard drives and as a consequence aren't used as widely.
-However, the technology is rapidly evolving, prices are dropping and with their improved performance they may offer a more viable alternative to traditional hard drives.
+Solid state storage devices are relatively expensive compared to standard hard drives and as a consequence aren't used as widely.
+However, the technology is rapidly evolving and with their improved performance they may offer a more viable alternative to traditional hard drives.

 It’s important to keep data backups in case you suffer hard disk failure or another problem.
 You can store backups on a number of computer storage devices: